yangdanny97/pathways-vis/README.md

 - Danny: refine UI prototype, more investigation for undirected edges and thresholding, investigate graph representation size
 - Eric: improve viz for required classes, combine required classes that are semester to semester and same semester together to improve graph
-- Sam: build a preliminary recommendation prototype
-- Sam: incorporate some interactivity into site
+- Sam: build a preliminary recommendation prototype, incorporate some interactivity into site

 #### Progress:
-- TBD
+- Danny: calculated graph JSON sizes, added animations to UI and began integrating real data

+### Week ending on 10/19

+#### Goals:
+- Danny: integrate real data into interactive schedule UI, connect to Sam's website UI